-The top reason Nike Air Force Ones might not be the ideal choice for sprinting and exercising is their extra weight compared to regular running shoes.
+The main reason Nike Air Force Ones might not be the ideal choice for sprinting and exercising is their extra weight compared to regular running shoes.
 The Nike Air Force 1 weighs around 16.5 pounds, while a pair of men’s mid-tier running shoes typically clocks in at approximately 9.5 ounces.

 That much weight can be a hindrance if you plan on running any major distance and doing high-intensity cardio.
 You, the runner, know that the faster you can go, the lighter your shoes need to be.